-As Alpha Bank uses the money same day, there is always a zero balance at the end of day.
+ATHEXCSD does not monitor its settlement bank's compliance of the criteria.
+However as Alpha Bank uses the money same day, there is always a zero balance at the end of day.

 Although there is a system failure back up plan, there is no back up settlement bank in case Alpha Bank would default.